-- 1. Connect this router to a LAN (Local Area Network) and the ADSL/telephone (ADSL) network. - 2.
+- 1. (a) ATA Mode: Connect the ATA to a WAN (Connect to ADSL modem/router). - (b) Broadband Router Mode: Connect the Router to a LAN (Local Area Network) and WAN (Connect to Cable or ADSL modem). - 2.
 Power on the device. - 3.
-Make sure the PWR and SYS LEDs are lit steadily and that the LAN LED is lit. - 4.
+Make sure the PWR and SYS LEDs are lit steadily and that the WAN and relevant LAN LED are lit. - 4.
 Connect an RJ11 cable to VoIP port when connecting to an analog phone set. - 5.
 Connect RJ-11 cable to LINE Port when connecting to the telephone wall jack.